Peggy Glanville-Hicks: Music

-Her instrumental works include the Sinfonia da Pacifica (in three short movements, begun in 1952 on a boat traveling from New Orleans back to her home in Australia, and premiered in Melbourne the following year); the Etruscan Concerto for piano and orchestra; Concerto romantico for viola and orchestra; and the Sonata for Harp, premiered by Nicanor Zabaleta in 1953; performed by Marshall McGuire on the CD Awakening, the work was named the Most Performed Contemporary Classical Composition at the APRA Music Awards of 1996.
+Her instrumental works include the Sinfonia da Pacifica (in three short movements, begun in 1952 on a boat traveling from New Orleans back to her home in Australia, and premiered in Melbourne the following year); the Etruscan Concerto for piano and orchestra, championed in 1992 by Keith Jarrett; Concerto romantico for viola and orchestra; and the Sonata for Harp, premiered by Nicanor Zabaleta in 1953; performed by Marshall McGuire on the CD Awakening, the work was named the Most Performed Contemporary Classical Composition at the APRA Music Awards of 1996.

 Her best known operas are The Transposed Heads and Nausicaa.
 The Transposed Heads is in six scenes with a libretto by the composer after Thomas Mann, and was premiered in Louisville, Kentucky, on 3 April 1954.
-Nausicaa was composed in 1959–60 and premiered in Athens in 1961.
+Nausicaa was composed in 1958–60 and premiered in Athens in 1961.
 The libretto is from the novel Homer's Daughter by Robert Graves and supports the theory that The Odyssey, attributed to Homer, is actually a story told by women.
 Glanville-Hicks visited Graves on Majorca in 1956 and worked with his friend Alastair Reid to complete the libretto.
 The premiere was a major event in the operatic calendar, and was considered a triumph for Glanville-Hicks, but the opera has never been re-staged.

 Her last opera, Sappho, was composed in 1963 for the San Francisco Opera, with hopes that Maria Callas would sing the title role.
 However, the company rejected the work and it has never been produced.
 This opera was recorded in 2012 by Jennifer Condon conducting the Gulbenkian Orchestra and Coro Gulbenkian with Deborah Polaski in the title role.

+Glanville-Hicks was voted no. 90 in a poll of Australia's favourite composers by ABC Classic in 2019.
+In 2025, her piece Etruscan Concerto was voted at no. 96 in the station's annual Classic 100 Countdown.

 Private life

 She was married to British composer Stanley Bate, who was homosexual, from 1938 to 1949, when they divorced.
 She married journalist Rafael da Costa in 1952; the couple divorced the following year.
 She was also involved with Mario Monteforte Toledo and Theodore Thomson Flynn.
 Like Bate, many of the men with whom Glanville-Hicks was close were gay; she had few intimate female friends, and often dressed in male attire.
 She was an intimate friend of the expatriate U.S. writer and composer Paul Bowles, and they remained very close all their lives, although their relationship was mainly epistolary after his move to Morocco in 1947.
+She set some of his letters to orchestral accompaniment in Letters From Morocco.